LukasPurbaW/10_Days_of_Deep_Learning/README.md

 * Example of image classification with neural networks.
 * Advanced algorithm such as LSTM, Mask R-CNN and YOLO.

+What you should not expect from this repository :
+* Data cleaning
+* Basic regression algorithm
+* Free voucher at home depot

 When you open this repository, pat yourself in the back since you are one step closer on understanding deep learning. 🥳

 ## Day 1, Hello World of Neural Network